-- (a) An employee engaged for more than 2 hours during one day or shift on duties carrying a higher minimum rate than their ordinary classification must be paid the higher minimum rate for that day or shift. - (b) An employee engaged on higher duties for 2 hours or less during one day or shift, must be paid the higher minimum rate for the time worked at that higher level.
+- (a) An employee engaged for more than two hours during one day or shift on duties carrying a higher minimum wage than their ordinary classification must be paid the higher minimum wage for that day or shift. - (b) An employee engaged on higher duties for two hours or less during one day or shift, must be paid the higher minimum wage for the time worked at that higher level.